BIGJRA/BIGJRA.github.io/rejuv.md

 Exit the building and go straight to the right.
 Enter the tall apartment building with the key.

-Once you enter, we’re going to be doing a puzzle like RSE’s Abandoned Ship backrooms.
+Once you enter, we're going to be doing a puzzle like RSE's Abandoned Ship backrooms.
 Feel free to solve this yourself, but the route is as
 follows: